canalplus/rx-player/doc/api/loadVideo_options.md

       This function should return either a Promise or an Observable instance which emits the licence on resolution.
 Observable instances are preferred as they can be canceled.

       We set a 10 seconds timeout on this request.

+  - ``serverCertificate`` (``BufferSource|undefined``): Eventual certificate used to encrypt messages to the license server.
+    If set, we will try to set this certificate on the CDM.
+If it fails, we will still continue (albeit a warning will be emitted) to try deciphering the stream (the getLicense API will be triggered etc.).

   - ``persistentLicense`` (``Boolean|undefined``)